Etiology of Sore Throat

 Tonsillopharyngitis is predominantly a viral infection; a lesser number of cases are caused by bacteria.

 The respiratory viruses Overview of Viral Respiratory Infections Viral infections commonly affect the upper or lower respiratory tract.
-Although respiratory infections can be classified by the causative virus (eg, influenza), they are generally classified... read more (rhinovirus, adenovirus, influenza, coronavirus, respiratory syncytial virus) are the most common viral causes, but occasionally Epstein-Barr virus Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
+Although respiratory infections can be classified by the causative virus (eg, influenza), they are generally classified... read more (rhinovirus, adenovirus, the influenza virus, coronavirus, respiratory syncytial virus) are the most common viral causes, but occasionally Epstein-Barr virus Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more (the cause of mononucleosis), herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
 Common severe infections include encephalitis... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
-Severe... read more , or primary HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more is involved.
+Severe... read more , HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more (as a primary infection), or coronavirus SARS-CoV-2 (the cause of COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more ) is involved.

 An abscess in the pharyngeal area (peritonsillar Peritonsillar Abscess and Cellulitis Peritonsillar abscess and cellulitis are acute pharyngeal infections most common among adolescents and young adults.
 Symptoms are severe sore throat, trismus, "hot potato" voice, and uvular... read more , parapharyngeal Parapharyngeal Abscess A parapharyngeal abscess is a deep neck abscess.
 Symptoms include fever, sore throat, odynophagia, and swelling in the neck down to the hyoid bone.
 Diagnosis is by CT.
 Treatment is antibiotics... read more , and, in children, retropharyngeal Retropharyngeal Abscess Retropharyngeal abscesses, most common among young children, can cause sore throat, fever, neck stiffness, and stridor.
 Diagnosis requires lateral neck x-ray or CT.
 Treatment is with endotracheal... read more ) is uncommon but causes significant throat pain.
 The usual causative organism is GABHS.